H2O Overload: Fluid Control for Heart-Kidney Health

 No option to amend an already recorded measurement.

-Time/date defaults to when the measurement was entered, cannot retrospectively adjust the date/time for measurements or recordings.
+Time/date defaults to when the measurement was entered - you can't retrospectively adjust the date/time for measurements or recordings.
 Relies on entering fluid intake, weight, and blood pressure at the time of consumption or measurement to maintain an accurate record.

 ✘ Default settings are American measurement units such as pounds and ounces, although you can convert to kg and mL – each time you open the app it defaults back to pounds and ounces.